Reed–Solomon error correction: BCH view decoders

 The decoders described in this section use the BCH view of a codeword as a sequence of coefficients.
 They use a fixed generator polynomial known to both encoder and decoder.

 Peterson–Gorenstein–Zierler decoder

 Daniel Gorenstein and Neal Zierler developed a decoder that was described in a MIT Lincoln Laboratory report by Zierler in January 1960 and later in a paper in June 1961.
-The Gorenstein–Zierler decoder and the related work on BCH codes are described in a book Error Correcting Codes by W. Wesley Peterson (1961).
+The Gorenstein–Zierler decoder and the related work on BCH codes are described in the book Error Correcting Codes by W. Wesley Peterson (1961).